peteroupc/peteroupc.github.io/colorgen.md

 - A component variously called "lightness", "luminance", or "luminosity", is roughly the amount of black or white mixed with the color and is 0 or greater and 1 or less, where 0 is black, 1 is white, closer to 0 means closer to black, and closer to 1 means closer to white.

 The following pseudocode converts colors between RGB and HSL.
-The transformation is independent of RGB color space, but should be done using [_linearized RGB_ colors](#Linearized_and_Companded_RGB).
+The transformation is independent of RGB color space, but should be done using [_linear RGB_ colors](#Linear_RGB_and_Companded_RGB).

     METHOD RgbToHsl(rgb)
         vmax = max(max(rgb[0], rgb[1]), rgb[2])